 Why Are Assets Written Off?

-Resources need to write-off because they’re useless to a business.
+Resources need to be a write-off because they’re useless to a business.

 Examples showing that where a write-off is important for small businesses and how to add it in the books: